kubeflow/community/proposals/kubeflow-steering-committee-charter.md

 The committee currently recognizes this delegated authority for [To be set up]:

--  Technical guidance is delegated to the Technical Oversight Committee.
+-  Technical guidance is delegated to the [Technical Oversight Committee](https://github.com/kubeflow/community/blob/master/proposals/TECH-OVERSIGHT-COMMITTEE.md).
--  Trademark guidance is delegated to the Conformance Committee.
+-  Trademark guidance is delegated to the [Conformance Committee](https://github.com/kubeflow/community/blob/master/proposals/CONFORMANCE-COMMITTEE.md).

 ## Committee Meetings

-KSC currently meets **<frequency TBD>**, or as-needed.
+KSC currently meets at least bi-weekly, or as-needed.
 Meetings are open to the public and held online, unless they pertain to sensitive or previleged matters.
 Examples of such matters are:
 - Privacy related issues
 - Private emails to the committee
 - Code of conduct violations